-Impacts Questio Impacts Questionnaire
+Impacts Questionnaire

 Impact Indicator Result Justification/Mitigation

 Equality and Inclusion G The Active Travel Fund programmes will deliver the Active Travel Bee Network, enhancing access by foot and cycle to services, local centres and opportunities.

 Health G The scheme proposed for delivery in full will provide the infrastructure required to support and enable active, heathy travel - supporting both physcial and mental health improvements.
-The scheme proposed for delivery in full will provide the infrastructure required to support and enable active, heathy travel - supporting both physcial and mental health improvements.
-The scheme proposed for delivery in full will provide the infrastructure required to support and enable active, heathy travel - supporting both physcial and mental health improvements.
-The scheme proposed for delivery in full will provide the infrastructure required to support and enable active, heathy travel - supporting both physcial and mental health improvements.
-The scheme proposed for full approval and subsequent delivery will provide high quality cycling and walking infrastructure in support of access to services, incuding healthcare.
+The scheme proposed for delivery in full will provide the infrastructure required to support and enable active, heathy travel - supporting both physcial and mental health improvements The scheme proposed for delivery in full will provide the infrastructure required to support and enable active, heathy travel - supporting both physcial and mental health improvements The scheme proposed for full approval and subsequent delivery will provide high quality cycling and walking infrastructure in support of access to services, incuding healthcare.

 Resilience and Adaptation

 Housing

 Economy

 Mobility and Connectivity G The Active Travel capital programme will deliver the Active Travel Bee Network, enhancing access and connectivity by foot and cycle to services, local centres and opportunities.
 The Active Travel Capital programme will deliver the Active Travel Bee Network, enhancing access and connectivity by foot and cycle to services, local centres and opportunities.

 Carbon, Nature and Environment G

 Consumption and Production

-Contribution to achieving t Carbon Neutral 2038 targe
+Contribution to achieving the GM Carbon Neutral 2038 target

 Further Assessment(s): Carbon Assessment

-Positive impacts over whether long or sho term.
-Mix of positive and negative impacts.
-Trade- offs to consider.
+Positive impacts ove whether long or sho term. - Mix of positive and negative impacts.
+Tradeoffs to consider.
 Mostly negative, with at least one positive aspect.
 Trade-offs to consider.
 Negative impacts overall.